 This is why I believe it is important to get medical support whenever you’re undergoing a cleanse or detox diet.
 And the best professional to help you with this, in my opinion, is a naturopathic doctor; maybe in combination with a nutritionist to help you with meals that fit with your lifestyle.
 Between them, they can help you create a plan that is sustainable for you, while supporting the rest of your body through the process.

-But looking at what you’re fuelling yourself with is only one piece of the puzzle if you’re doing a detox for long-term health.
+If you’re doing a detox for long-term health, looking at what you’re fuelling yourself with is only one piece of the puzzle.
 Arguably before, or at the very least during, any dietary and internal detox, you need to be looking at what else you’re putting in and on your body that could be contributing to the symptoms you’re hoping a detox will cure.

 If your body burden (the overall concentration of toxic chemicals in your body) is high, your organs and systems needed to effectively detox will not be working properly and all your efforts could be in vain.
 Reducing your exposure to hormone disrupting chemicals can be especially important here, as they can contribute to: